Blackbird (Beatles song): Composition and recording

-The song was recorded on 11 June 1968 at EMI's Abbey Road Studios in London, with George Martin as the producer and Geoff Emerick as the audio engineer.
-It is a solo performance with McCartney playing a Martin D 28 acoustic guitar.
+The song was recorded on 11 June 1968 at EMI's Abbey Road Studios' Studio 2, in London, with George Martin as the producer and Geoff Emerick as the audio engineer.
+It is a solo performance with McCartney playing a Martin D-28 acoustic guitar.
 The track includes recordings of a male common blackbird singing in the background.

 Apart from the blackbird, only three sounds were recorded: McCartney's voice, his guitar, and a tapping that keeps time on the left channel.
-This tapping "has been incorrectly identified as a metronome in the past", according to engineer Geoff Emerick, who says it is actually the sound of Paul tapping his foot.
-McCartney also said the same in The Beatles' Anthology documentary.
-Emerick recalls [Paul's foot-taps, presumably] as being mic'd up separately.
+This tapping "has been incorrectly identified as a metronome in the past", according to engineer Geoff Emerick, who said it is actually the sound of Paul tapping his foot.
+McCartney also said the same in The Beatles Anthology documentary (1995).
+Emerick recalls Paul's foot-taps being mic'd up separately.
 Footage included in the bonus content on disc two of the 2009 remaster of the album shows McCartney tapping both his feet alternately while performing the song.

 The mono version contains the bird sounds a few seconds earlier than the stereo recording, and was originally issued on a mono incarnation of The Beatles (it has since been issued worldwide as part of The Beatles in Mono CD box set).
-The song appears on Love with "Yesterday", billed as "Blackbird/Yesterday".
+The song appears on the 2006 remix album Love with "Yesterday", billed as "Blackbird/Yesterday".
 "Blackbird" provides an introduction to "Yesterday".

 Live performances

 In 1973, McCartney included the song, along with the Beatles track "Michelle", as part of his acoustic medley in the television special James Paul McCartney.

 Starting with his 1975–76 world tour with the band Wings, McCartney has performed "Blackbird" on every one of his concert tours.
-A solo performance of the song, followed by "Yesterday", appears on Wings' 1976 live album Wings Over America.
+A solo performance of the song, followed by "Yesterday", appears on Wings' 1976 live album Wings over America.

 McCartney also included "Blackbird" in his set at the Party at the Palace concert in June 2002.
 In 2009, McCartney performed the song at the Coachella Valley Music and Arts Festival, commenting prior to singing it on how it had been written in response to the Civil Rights Movement, and added, "It's so great to realise so many civil rights issues have been overcome."

 A live version appears in the multi-CD collection Good Evening New York City, which was released in 2009 and recorded inside the American stadium Citi Field.